Djurle collapsed to his knees, his heart pounding in his ears, and sweat pouring from the cracks of his stony skin down his sides.

 Six horses, moving quickly.
 They're chasing...

-"C'mon Crispus!
+"C'mon, Crispus!
 Hyah!"

 "MOVE YOU IDIOT!"

-The four remaining bandits overcame their shock, one turned and fled while the other three went around the spontaneous sinkhole.
+The four remaining bandits overcame their shock; one turned and fled, while the other three went around the spontaneous sinkhole.

-Well, at least one of them's smart.
+At least one of them is smart.

 Just as quickly as the sinkhole had opened, pillars of dirt twice the height of a man forcibly placed themselves in the paths of the remaining riders.
 They would weave through the pillars, clipping the sides of them with their legs as they passed by.